Analysis | The very selective effort to cast Biden’s Supreme Court pick as an affirmative action hire

 The arguments also ignore plenty of other things that could be construed as discrimination.
 It’s clear that presidents have little time for considering or appointing older justices, for example — because that means they wouldn’t spend as many years on the bench.
 (Trump even played up the youth of his first pick, Neil M. Gorsuch, by suggesting that Gorsuch might serve for 50 years.)

 In practical terms, that has meant we’ve had only one justice over the age of 55 confirmed since 1986.
-What are the odds that the supposed best candidate has almost always not been someone over 55?
+What are the odds that the supposed best candidate has almost always not been someone older than 55?
 Excluding older candidates from the search would seem to be some form of age discrimination, especially given that those older justices would have been practicing law and deciding cases for much longer.

 The point is that this seems to be a very convenient moment to suddenly raise such a fuss — one in which a rather arbitrary line is being drawn.